 FIX: You will need to use your fuel shut-off valve, located at the bottom of your fuel tank to start and stop fuel flow.
-If your Ariens mower doesn’t use a fuel shut-valve, use hose pliers to clamp your fuel lines to stop flow.
+If your Ariens mower doesn’t use a fuel shut-off valve, use hose pliers to clamp your fuel lines to stop the flow.

 If you are unable to clear the fuel line so fuel can flow freely.
 Replace your fuel line.
 It’s also a good time to replace your fuel line before it starts leaking if the line is dry and showing signs of cracking.

 Bad Fuel Pump on an Ariens Lawn Mower

 You will have a plastic or metal fuel pump on your Ariens when the fuel tank sits lower than the carburetor.
 A vacuum fuel pump is designed to build pressure using the vacuum in the crankcase.
 It uses this pressure to get fuel to the carburetor.

 When the fuel pump has cracks, is damaged, or leaks, you must replace it with a new one.

 If you don’t notice any damage or leaking of the fuel pump, it’s time to troubleshoot the fuel pump to ensure it is working correctly.

 FIX: Confirm the fuel pump is functioning properly by, first, checking to make sure you are receiving fuel flow to the pump.
 You may have already checked this in the previous step if you checked your fuel lines for blockage.